stulle123/stulle123.github.io/content/posts/cradlepoint/netcloud.md

 UseHugoToc: true
 ---

-This is a write-up of a project I did last year together with [veganmosfet](https://github.com/veganmosfet) on the 4G Cradlepoint router `IBR600C-150M-B-EU` (firmware version `7.22.60`).
+[veganmosfet](https://github.com/veganmosfet) and I took a crack at a 4G Cradlepoint router `IBR600C-150M-B-EU` (firmware version `7.22.60`) last year.

 In this post, we will dig into the device's cloud management platform [NetCloud](https://accounts.cradlepointecm.com/).
-I'll show you how to poke at the TLS-encrypted communications and how I found a RCE bug in NetCloud by analyzing the traffic.
+I'll show you how to poke at the TLS-encrypted communications and how I found a RCE bug in NetCloud by analyzing network traffic.

 ## Disclaimer

 As of June 2024, some of the techniques and scripts presented here might not work anymore.
-Cradlepoint has patched our findings and released a new firmware update.
+Cradlepoint released a new firmware update to patch the vulnerabilities we found.

 However, dumping the flash and [rooting](https://github.com/vegantransistor/Rooting-the-Cradlepoint-IBR600/tree/main) the device should still be possible.